jimmejardine/qiqqa-open-source/docs-src/Notes/The Nice To Haves/Tagging Woes - Maybe another approach needed.md

 1. you add tags to articles without regard for *hierarchy*.
 The tag list assigned to an item contains both broad and precise, thematic and ontological tags.
 This doesn't change what we already have.
 2. Tags themselves are not a flat set structure, but they have links: thus tags should be 'categorized' by assigning other tags (*meta-tags*) to them.
 The *recursive* nature then dictates that those meta-tags can be 'categorized' by assigning other tags to them (meta-meta-tags).

-   > Do we differentiate between meta^n^ tags, i.e. are those levels each a separate set?
+   > Do we differentiate between meta<sup>n</sup> tags, i.e. are those levels each a separate set?
 Intuition says: NO. One set of words, the assignments determine if those are serving as tag, meta-tag, meta-meta-tag, and so forth, in the *given situation* -- otherwise we don't mind as this entire tag structure has then become a multi-dimensional graph.

 3. You probably will want to *visualize* these graph-like relationships too, so that requires yet another graph-view, this time for tags.